7.1 Commando Combat Medic Combat Style (Class) Guide

 My PvP Experience

 I have a Warlord Commando (99) and an Elite Warlord Mercenary (100).
 I’ve been playing Mercenary/Commando heals at max level since 1.x days.
 I have experience PvPing on almost every Combat Style/Class and Discipline.
 Some more than others.
 I’ve levelled most of my alts through PvP (or predominantly PVP).
-Other classes, I have experience with include Carnage Marauder, Sage/Sorc DPS & Heals, Scoundrel/Operative Heals and Pyrotech Powertech.
+Other classes, I have experience with include Carnage Marauder, Sage/Sorc DPS & Heals, Scoundrel/Operative Heals and Powertech DPS.
 I do not claim to be the best PvPer, PvP is a game mode I really enjoy and I’m always looking to improve and be a better PvPer.

-2 thoughts on “7.1 Commando Combat Medic Combat Style (Class) Guide”
+4 thoughts on “7.4 Commando Combat Medic Combat Style (Class) Guide”

 1. Pingback: SWTOR PvP Healing Tips and Tricks - Xam Xam